-Front, front center, side, and side curtain air bags are standard, as are ABS, traction and stability control, and a tire-pressure monitoring system.
-OnStar is standard and alerts first responders when a crash occurs.
-A backup camera and front and rear parking sensors are optional.
+Front, side, and side curtain air bags; ABS; tire-pressure monitors; and traction and stability control are standard.
+OnStar is standard and automatically calls for help when a crash occurs.
+A backup sensor, a rearview camera, and blind-spot warning are optional.

 Key Competitors For The 2013 Chevrolet Tahoe